Azure/DecisionTreeExplorer/README.md

 # Decision Tree Explorer

 This single-page Shiny app is designed to make it easy to visualize the effects of simplification (pruning) on the performance of decision trees.
+Here is a screenshot:

 ![screen_shot](https://raw.githubusercontent.com/Azure/DecisionTreeExplorer/master/DecisionTreeExplorer_screenshot.png)

+To see it in action, download the repo, open the RMarkdown file `decision_tree_explorer.Rmd` in RStudio, and run it.

 Lift plots and cumulative gain curves are calculated from pre-computed values stored in the tree, so only the model (not the actual data) is required to visualize the performance of a pruned tree.
-The rule for reaching each node in the tree, as well as the number of cases and proportion of positive cases in the test set are pre-computed and attached to the tree object, so the app only needs to perform simple calculations to draw the visualizations.
+The rule for reaching each node in the tree, as well as the number of cases and proportion of positive cases in the test set for each node are pre-computed and attached to the tree object, so the app only needs to perform simple calculations to draw the visualizations.

 ## Instructions